 Welcome to my Waffle Maker Review site!
 My name is Alex and you can’t tell, I am a HUGE fan of making waffles.
-And I will be sharing my own personal experience to help you pick the best waffle maker for your household.
+And I will be sharing my own personal experience to help you pick the one for your household.
 We will look into popular brands and styles of waffle irons.
 With time I will also add tip and tricks for those wanting to master this skill.
 Sure, everyone can make some basic waffles, but there is a lot of techniques one needs to master to make the PERFECT waffle.
 It all starts with selecting the best waffle iron that suits you.

 Before Buying A Waffle Iron

 As you probably already guessed, there is a lot more to the waffle iron that meets the eye.
 Before you even CONSIDER buying your very first one there are few things you need to keep in mind.
 Don’t make the mistake of buying and researching after.
-Your waffle maker will be the reflection of what you enjoy in a waffle.
+Your appliance will be the reflection of what you enjoy in a waffle.
 If you’ve never had professional made waffles, I suggest you go somewhere and experiment with different styles to pick one you truly enjoy.

 Sizes: This will be your first major decision.
 Are you a fan of Belgian-style (thick) or traditional classic (thin) waffles?